 - Installation Cost: Factor in the cost of installation, considering soil depth and type.

 - Landscaping: Ensure the chosen spot is free from major landscaping features.

 - Distance from the Building: Consider the balance between proximity and potential problems.

 - Terrain: Assess the slope and water accumulation areas on your property.

 Though septic tanks go underground, pieces of them will still be visible.
 Hiding a septic tank is a great way to give your property an instant makeover.
 To conceal your septic tank, you can:

 Ultimately, if you’re not totally certain where to place your septic tank, there’s always your best option: call in a professional!
 They’ll be able to walk you through the process of choosing your tank and deciding on a location, along with installing the tank itself.
-At Express Septic Pumping, we strive for prompt, honest service that we back with years of experience.
+At Express Septic & Drain Cleaning, we strive for prompt, honest service that we back with years of experience.
 Whether you’re looking for septic tank installation or repair, in Nampa, we have you covered!